Autism Moms: Jump On The Catwalk And Do A 360 For Me

 I want you to learn more about respite.
 Respite is a short break or getaway.
 A time that is fun and productive for your child and relaxing for you.

-Caretaking is good work and it is hard work.
+Being a primary caretaker is good work and it is hard work.
 No one can do what you do, mom.

 But, burnout is inevitable if you don’t take care of yourself with some kind of get away.
 It doesn’t have to be a week long.
 Maybe a day or two days.
-Take your husband, a friend or go alone.
+Take your husband, family members, a friend or go alone.

 Whatever fun and rest looks like for you, do it.

-Because it’s proven that having something fun, enjoyable, exciting, new, different to look forward to in the future, provides joy in the now as well.
+For parents of children with autism, stress levels decrease, and a much needed break.
+It’s proven that having something fun, enjoyable, exciting, new, different to look forward to in the future, provides joy in the now as well.

 It works both ways, for you and your child.
 Both of you need to plan fun.